ruggeri/tech-notes/randos/automotive/engines/03-triple.md

     - Note: power delivery is not perfectly even, because there are moments when there are no power strokes occurring (180deg to 240deg, 420deg to 480deg).
+    - However, this is more even power delivery than any twin engine.
     - There is an even 60deg of silence between combustion cycles.
   - Perfect primary reciprocating balance is achieved.
   - I can also prove that secondary reciprocating balance is perfect.